nest/nest-simulator/doc/topology/Topology_UserManual.rst

 ~~~~~~~~~~~~~~~~~~

 Layers are centered about the origin :math:`(0,0)` by default.
 This can
-be changed through the ``'center'`` entry in the dictionary specifying
+be changed through the `center` entry in the dictionary specifying
 the layer.
 The following code creates layers centered about
 :math:`(0,0)`, :math:`(-1,1)`, and :math:`(1.5,0.5)`, respectively: